Most Recent

 Once in Sosola

 There are religious who want to create a bridge between life and faith by making the apparently invisible visible.
-One of them, who still inspires people today, was Engelbert Mveng, Jesuit and artist.
+One of them, who still inspires people today, is Engelbert Mveng, Jesuit and artist.

 Passion Play